ipvm-wg/spec/workflow/README.md

 >
 > — [The Protomen](https://en.wikipedia.org/wiki/The_Protomen), The Good Doctor

-Tasks are the smallest unit of negotiated work in an IPVM workflow.
-Each Task is restricted to a single type, such as a deterministic Wasm module, or [effects](fixme) like an HTTP `GET` request.
+Tasks are the smallest unit work in an IPVM workflow.
 Tasks describe everything required to the negotate the of work.
-While all Tasks share some things in common, the details MAY be quite different.
+While all Tasks share some fields, the details MAY be quite different based on the resorce and action being taken.
+Each Task is restricted to a single [safety level](FIXME), such as a deterministic Wasm module, or [effects](FIXME) like an HTTP `GET` request or Docker container, with no ability to intermix the two directly.

-IPVM Tasks are defined as a subtype of [UCAN Actions](https://github.com/ucan-wg/invocation/blob/rough/README.md#32-ipld-schema).
+IPVM Tasks are defined as a subtype of [UCAN Tasks](https://github.com/ucan-wg/invocation/blob/rough/README.md#32-ipld-schema).
 Task types MAY require specific fields in the `inputs` field.
 Timeouts, gas, credits, transactional guarantees, result visibility, and so on MAY be separately confifured in the `ipvm/config` field.

 !!
 FIXME link to invocation main